Event Archives

 About Takács Quartet

-The members of the Takács Quartet are Christoffersen Fellows and Artists in Residence at the University of Colorado, Boulder.
+The members of the Takács Quartet are Christoffersen Fellows and have been Artists in Residence at the University of Colorado, Boulder since 1986.
 During the summer months the Takács join the faculty at the Music Academy of the West, running an intensive quartet seminar.
+This season the ensemble begins a new relationship as Visiting Artists at the University of Maryland.

-The Takács has recorded for Hyperion since 2005.
-Their most recent album includes Schubert’s final quartet D887.
-This and all their other recordings are available to stream at https://www.hyperion-streaming.co.uk In 2021 the Takács won a Presto Music Recording of the Year Award for their recordings of string quartets by Fanny and Felix Mendelssohn, and a Gramophone Award with pianist Garrick Ohlsson for piano quintets by Amy Beach and Elgar.
-Other releases for Hyperion feature works by Haydn, Schubert, Janáček, Smetana, Debussy and Britten, as well as piano quintets by César Franck and Shostakovich (with Marc-André Hamelin), and viola quintets by Brahms and Dvorák (with Lawrence Power).
+The Takács has recorded for Hyperion since 2005 and all their other recordings are available to stream at https://www.hyperion-streaming.co.uk In 2021 the Takács won a Presto Music Recording of the Year Award for their recordings of string quartets by Fanny and Felix Mendelssohn, and a Gramophone Award with pianist Garrick Ohlsson for piano quintets by Beach and Elgar.
+Other releases for Hyperion feature works by Haydn, Schubert, Janáček, Smetana, Debussy and Britten, as well as piano quintets by César Franck and Shostakovich (with Marc-André Hamelin), and viola quintets by Brahms and Dvořák (with Lawrence Power).
 For their CDs on the Decca/London label, the Quartet has won three Gramophone Awards, a Grammy Award, three Japanese Record Academy Awards, Disc of the Year at the inaugural BBC Music Magazine Awards, and Ensemble Album of the Year at the Classical Brits.
 Full details of all recordings can be found in the Recordings section of the Quartet’s website.

 The Takács Quartet is known for its innovative programming.
-In 2021-22 the ensemble partnered with bandoneon virtuoso Julien Labro to premiere new works by Clarice Assad and Bryce Dessner, commissioned by Music Accord.
+In July 2024 the ensemble gave the premiere of Kachkaniraqmi by Gabriela Lena Frank, a concerto for solo quartet and string orchestra.
+Since 2021-22 the ensemble has partnered regularly with bandoneon virtuoso Julien Labro in a program featuring new works by Clarice Assad and Bryce Dessner, commissioned by Music Accord.
 In 2014 the Takács performed a program inspired by Philip Roth’s novel Everyman with Meryl Streep at Princeton, and again with her at the Royal Conservatory of Music in Toronto in 2015.
 They first performed Everyman at Carnegie Hall in 2007 with Philip Seymour Hoffman.
 They have toured 14 cities with the poet Robert Pinsky, and played regularly with the Hungarian Folk group Muzsikas.

 In 2014 the Takács became the first string quartet to be awarded the Wigmore Hall Medal.
 In 2012, Gramophone announced that the Takács was the first string quartet to be inducted into its Hall of Fame.
 The ensemble also won the 2011 Award for Chamber Music and Song presented by the Royal Philharmonic Society in London.